 M: Yes.
-It all started when I was in primary school.
+It all started with the time when I was in primary school.
 I watched NHK* program on TV at that time, and Mr. Ken Okuyama （→Ken Okuyama）appeared in the program. *NHK is Japan’s national public broadcasting organization.

-It was the first time to see a car designer for me, and I still remember that I was so impressed about him with thinking, “there is such a job in the world!”
+It was the first time to see a car designer for me, and I still remember that I was so impressed and thought, “there is such a wonderful job in the world!”
 However, I was not serious for being a car designer at that time.
 Therefore, I used to study focusing on sciences rather than art during the United States.

 C: When and what made you decide to become a car designer?

 M: It was the time in Japan after finishing a one year study period in the United States.
-When I was back to Japan, I had to decide on which University to go after graduation, and I had been seriously thinking about my future.
+When I was back in Japan, I had to decide on which University to go after graduation, and I had been seriously thinking about my future.
 I thought that I want to work at a job related to cars; but I couldn’t decide which one, an engineer or car designer I want to become.
 And then, my father told me, “You are better suited for a designer” that his words led me decide to be a car designer.
-My father never has belonged to the industrial fields, but his thinking was that I can apply what I learned in car design to the future and to other fields like product design.
+My father never belonged to the industrial fields, but his thinking was that what I learned in car design can adapt to other fields like product design.